 - How much time does your child spend with the other parent now?
 How much will time will be taken away by the move?

 - Are you prepared to offer the other parent longer vacations or longer summer visitation to make up for lost weekly visits?

 - What extracurricular activities does the other parent participate in with the child that will be lost due to the move?

 - Does your child drive?
 Can/Will your child fly or take other modes of transportation unaccompanied by an adult?

 - What connections to the current community does the child have?
 Significant other?
 Community Organizations?
 Church?
 Are there similar connections in the new community?

 - Are you capable of affording, setting up and maintaining virtual or internet-based opportunities for visitation?

 This is by no means an exhaustive list of what goes into a relocation examination by a Guardian ad Litem or a family court judge.
 It is merely a jumping-off point to illustrate the complexities surrounding such a case once filed by either party.
 Relocation clients should not expect to have their case resolved quickly or cheaply.
 Attorneys typically charge several thousand dollars as a retainer to take on these cases since they often are some of the most contested cases in family court.
 Anyone starting such a case should also anticipate the costs of a Guardian ad Litem and Mediator into their case budget in order to avoid the “surprise” of the costs for these necessary services.

 The Stevens Firm, P.A. - Family Law Center has provided exceptional legal counsel and support to families throughout South Carolina for over two decades, handling all matters of family law, such as child custody, child support, relocation cases (both domestic and abroad) and divorce.
 We are well-equipped to handle all divorce and family law matters, no matter your circumstances.
-Contact us at (864) 598-9172 to schedule an initial consultation or by clicking here.
+Contact us at (864) 598-9172 to schedule an initial consultation.